How to make an easy elderflower cordial without citric acid

 Serve with sparkling water for a refreshing drink or add to sparkling wine or champagne for a delicious cocktail.

-Add a splash or two, undiluted, to fruit salads or anything with gooseberries or dilute one part cordial to two parts water for fragrant ice lollies or drizzle over lemon sorbet.
+Add a splash or two, undiluted, to fruit salads or anything with gooseberries or dilute one part cordial to two parts water for fragrant ice lollies.
+You could even drizzle it over lemon sorbet.

 Make elderflower cream by adding a few tablespoons of elderflower cordial and a sprinkling of icing sugar when whipping cream.
 This livens up any recipe using cream – especially trifles, pavlovas and Eton mess.